-Childhood mortality has been declining since 2003.
-However, levels of mortality stagnated between 2011 and 2014, after which both the infant and under-5 mortality rates continued declining between 2015 and 2017 reaching new national lows of 23 and 34 per 1 000 live births respectively.
-Of concern is the slight increase observed in both these indicators in 2018.
-In contrast, the neonatal mortality rate that had shown little change since 2010 and was 11 deaths per 1 000 in 2018, very slightly lower than in 2017.
+Infant and under-five mortality has been declining since 2003, except for periods of stagnation between 2011 and 2014 and 2017 and 2019, reaching new national lows of 21 and 28 per 1 000 live births in 2020 respectively.
+Of concern is that rates were on the increase after 2017, with most of the decline between 2019 and 2020 due to the impact of lockdown and NPIs.
+In contrast, the neonatal mortality rate that had shown little change since 2010 and remained 12 deaths per 1 000 in 2020.
 Examination of the data show that the low infant and under-5 morality rates in 2017 were associated with an unusually low winter peak in deaths, particularly among infants 1-11 months old.
-It is not clear whether this was possibly a result of health system success (e.g. community out-reach) or milder than usual conditions.
+It is not clear whether this was possibly a result of health system success (e.g., community out-reach) or milder than usual conditions.

-The data suggest that the 2019 MTSF target for the U5MR could be met but it is unlikely that the target of 6 per 1 000 live births for the NMR and of 18 per 1 000 live births for the IMR will be met.
-As highlighted previously, by 2011, neonatal causes of death had overtaken HIV/AIDS as the leading causes of death among under-5-year olds.
-A further reduction in child mortality will entail further efforts to improve and equitably implement across districts, the basic health services aimed at preventing neonatal deaths, elimination of mother-to-child transmission of HIV, the Expanded Programme of Immunisation as well as reducing the incidence of pneumonia and diarrhoea (Nannan et al, 2019).
+The data suggest that the Medium-Term Expenditure Framework targets for 2019 of the U5MR (33 per 1000 live births), IMR (23 per 1000 live births) and NMR (6 per 1000 live births) were not met (in particular for U5MR and IMR because of the increase in rates after 2017).
+As highlighted previously, by 2011, neonatal causes of death had overtaken HIV/AIDS as the leading causes of death among under-5-year-olds.
+A further reduction in child mortality will require further efforts to improve and equitably implement across districts, the basic health services aimed at preventing neonatal deaths, elimination of mother-to-child transmission of HIV, the Expanded Programme of Immunisation as well as reducing the incidence of pneumonia and diarrhoea (Nannan et al, 2019).
 In addition to strengthening primary health care, promoting exclusive breast-feeding and addressing environmental and social factors associated with poor infant and child health are needed (Goga et al, 2019).
+Such efforts are critical to counter the longer-term impact of COVID-19 - direct and indirect.